Octo (automobile): The business

 (In the same year Vienne also established a second automobile brand at Courbevoie, but this car, the Carteret, did not last beyond 1922.)

 The cars

 At the 15th Paris Motor Show, in October 1919, Octo were already displaying their "Octo Type A" which competed in the 10HP taxation class and sat on a 2700 mm wheelbase.
-It was powered by a 4-cylinder engine of 1,590cc.
+It was powered by a 4-cylinder engine of 1,590 cc.
 The engine for these first Octo cars came from Ballot.
 At this time the manufacturer was quoting a price of 13,600 francs for a "Torpedo" bodied car.

-By October 1924 the engine had been replaced by a 972cc Ruby engine which placed the car in the 7HP class, and the wheelbase was reduced to 2500 mm.
+By October 1924 the engine had been replaced by a 972 cc Ruby engine which placed the car in the 7HP class, and the wheelbase was reduced to 2500 mm.
 This car was priced at 12,800 francs, which as before included a "Torpedo" body.
 Many Octos were delivered with 2-seater light bodies.
 Cars fitted with "Delivery vehicle" and "Roadster" bodies also appeared.